-A debt relief order (DRO) is one of the debt solutions available to you, if you have a debt of £30,000 or less, your maximum disposable income is £75, and you do not have assets (including property and vehicles) or savings and investments worth more than £2,000.
+A debt relief order (DRO) is one of the debt solutions available to you, if you have a debt of £50,000 or less, your maximum disposable income is £75, and you do not have assets (including property and vehicles value must be less than £4,000) or savings and investments worth more than £2,000.

-Debt relief orders were introduced by the UK parliament as a new form of bankruptcy for people with minimal assets and an outstanding debt back in 2007.
+Debt relief orders were introduced by the UK parliament as an alternate to bankruptcy for people with minimal assets and an outstanding debt back in 2007.
 Since then, DROs have been used by thousands of struggling borrowers in England, Northern Ireland and Wales.

 As with most debt solutions, applying for a debt relief order has certain merits and drawbacks.
 Whether or not a DRO is suitable for you depends on your personal circumstances and financial situation.
 That is why it is important to get debt help before you go for a debt relief order.